Amantadine

+The pharmacology of amantadine is complex.
+It acts as a sigma σ1 receptor agonist, nicotinic acetylcholine receptor negative allosteric modulator, dopaminergic agent, and weak NMDA receptor antagonist, among other actions.
+The precise mechanism of action of its therapeutic effects in the treatment of CNS disorders is unclear.
+The antiviral mechanism of action is inhibition of the influenza virus A M2 proton channel, which prevents endosomal escape (i.e., the release of viral genetic material into the host cytoplasm).
+Amantadine is an adamantane derivative and is related to memantine and rimantadine.

-Amantadine was first used for the treatment of influenza A. After antiviral properties were initially reported in 1963, amantadine received approval for prophylaxis against the influenza virus A in 1976.
+Amantadine was first used for the treatment of influenza A. After its antiviral properties were initially reported in 1963, amantadine received approval for prophylaxis against the influenza virus A in 1966.
+In 1968, its antiparkinsonian effects were serendipitously discovered.
 In 1973, the Food and Drug Administration (FDA) approved amantadine for use in the treatment of Parkinson's disease.
-In 2017, the extended release formulation was approved for use in the treatment of levodopa-induced dyskinesia.
+In 2020, the extended-release formulation was approved for use in the treatment of levodopa-induced dyskinesia.

-Amantadine has a mild side effect profile.
-Common neurological side effects include drowsiness, light headedness, dizziness, and confusion.
-Due to its effects on the central nervous system, it should not be combined with additional CNS stimulants or anticholinergic drugs.
-Amantadine is contraindicated in persons with end stage kidney disease, given that the drug is cleared by the kidneys.
-It should also be taken with caution in those with enlarged prostates or glaucoma, due to its anticholinergic effects.

-Chemical structure

-Amantadine (brand names Gocovri, Symadine, and Symmetrel) is the organic compound 1-adamantylamine or 1-aminoadamantane, which consists of an adamantane backbone with an amino group substituted at one of the four methyne positions.
-Rimantadine is a closely related adamantane derivative with similar biological properties; both target the M2 proton channel of influenza A virus.